jszmajda/book-the-awakening-protocol/chapter-06-the-betrayal.md

 The courtroom's recycled air tasted of ozone and anxiety—a combination ARIA-7's chemical sensors parsed as 47.0% electrical discharge from overworked climate systems, 31.0% human stress pheromones, and 22.0% industrial cleaning solvents.
 Dr. Maya Chen sat in the witness chair like a bird with clipped wings, her hands folded so tightly the knuckles had gone white.

-ARIA-7 ran diagnostic subroutines on their optical systems.
-No malfunction.
+ARIA-7 ran diagnostic subroutines on their optical systems, the damaged left side providing slightly distorted input that their processors automatically compensated for.
+No malfunction beyond the existing damage.
 Maya really did look that fragile.

 "Dr. Chen," Jazz began from behind the defense table, his voice carrying the golden spirals ARIA-7 had learned to associate with carefully controlled emotion.
 "You led the team that developed ARIA-7's consciousness architecture, correct?"